Semisupervised Clustering by Queries and Locally Encodable Source Coding: Main results and techniques

-The only thing that remains to be proved is that the number of incorrect labels is $\delta n$ with high probability.
-Let $Z_u$ be the event that element $u$ has been incorrectly labeled.
-Then $\avg Z_u = \delta$.
-The total number of incorrectly labeled elements is $Z= \sum_u Z_u$.
-We have $\avg Z = n \delta$.
-Now define $Z_{u} \sim Z_{v}$ if $Z_{u}$ and $Z_{v}$ are dependent.
-Now $\Delta^{*}\equiv\sum_{Z_{u} \sim Z_{v}}\Pr(Z_{u}|Z_{v}) \le d^{2}+d$ because the maximum number of nodes dependent with $Z_{u}$ are its $1$-hop and $2$-hop neighbors.
-Now using Corollary 4.3.5 in \cite{alon2004probabilistic}, it is evident that $Z=\avg Z = n\delta$ almost always. \end{proof} The theoretical performance guarantee of Algorithm \ref{alg1} (a detailed version of Theorem \ref{thm:5} is in the supplementary material) for $k=2$ is shown in Figures \ref{fig:Varq} and \ref{fig:Vard}.
+\begin{remark} While not surprising, it is worth mentioning that Algorithm~\ref{alg1} will work if instead of the prior probabilities the sizes of the clusters are known.
+The ground truth clusters can be adversarial as long as they maintain the relative sizes. \end{remark}

+The theoretical performance guarantee of Algorithm \ref{alg1} for $k=2$ is shown in Figures \ref{fig:Varq} and \ref{fig:Vard}.
 We can observe from Figure \ref{fig:Varq} that for a particular $q$, incorrect labeling decreases as $p$ becomes higher.
 We can also observe from Figure \ref{fig:Vard} that if $q=0.5$ then the incorrect labeling is 50\% because the complete information from the oracle is lost.
 For other values of $q$, we can see that the incorrect labeling decreases with increasing $d$.

-We point out that `same cluster' queries are not a good choice here, because of the symmetric nature of XOR due to which there is no gap between the expected numbers (contrary to the proof of Theorem \ref{thm:5}) which we had exploited in the algorithm to a large extent.

-Lastly, we show that Algorithm \ref{alg1} can work without knowing the prior distribution and only with the knowledge of relative sizes of the clusters.
-The ground truth clusters can be adversarial as long as they maintain the relative sizes. \begin{theorem} Suppose we have $n_{i}$, the number of elements with label $i$, $i =0, 1, \dots, k-1$, as input instead of the priors.
-By taking a random permutation over the nodes while constructing the d-regular graph, Algorithm \ref{alg1} will be $(1-\delta)$-good approximation with $m = O(n\log\frac{k}{\delta})$ queries as $n \to \infty$ when we set $p_{i}=\frac{n_{i}}{n}$. \end{theorem} \begin{proof} Let us consider $k=2$.
-The proof can be extended for general $k$.
-We generate the $d$-regular graph on a $n$ nodes is the following way:

-1. If $d=2\ell$ is even, put all the vertices around a circle, and join each to its $\ell$ nearest neighbors on either side.

-2. If $d=2\ell+1$ is odd, and $n$ is even, put the vertices on a circle, join each to its $\ell$ nearest neighbors on each side, and also to the vertex directly opposite.

-Now suppose we are given $n_{0}$ and $n_{1}$.
-Let us consider all random permutations of these sets of points on a circle.
-Fixing a node $u$ of label 1(say), it becomes a random permutation on a line by making $u$ a reference point.
-The probability that there are exactly $k$ neighbors of $u$ having label 1 among the $d$ neighbors is All the rest of the conditional probabilities used in the analysis in Appendix~\ref{subsec:ExactRelationk} stays the same.
-Now, $k$ is just a constant $\le d$ and hence $n-k \approx n$ and hence asymptotically this distribution is equivalent to the binomial distribution.
-Hence we can simply set $C=dq+\frac{d n_{1}}{2n}(1-2q)$ and then use the Algorithm \ref{alg1}.
-Our final probability of incorrect labeling is going to be $\delta=\frac{n_{1}}{n}P(X \ne \hat{X}|X=1)+\frac{n_{0}}{n}P(X\ne \hat{X}|X=0)$.
-Thus for large $n$ its behavior is exactly the same as with using priors. \end{proof}